JayHelton/firebase-firelobby/README.md

 // Omitted
 ```

-`useFirestore` allows us to lazily load the firestore feature from firebase, using the config provided by `FirebaseAppProvider`.
+`useFirestore` allows us to lazily load the firestore feature from firebase using the config provided by `FirebaseAppProvider`.
 This returns `firebase.firestore`.

 `useFirestoreCollectionData` is a hook that allows our components to subscribe to the changes within the firestore collection.